Visiting Stari Most | The Beautiful Old Bridge in Mostar

 Bridge Jumping Off Stari Most

-In Mostar Bridge jumping off the old bridge, Stari Most, first documented in 1664, is one of Mostar’s main attractions.
+In Mostar Bridge jumping off the old bridge, Stari Most, first documented in 1664, is one of its main attractions.
 It’s such an important tradition here, the dive club here has an official registrar of every jump.

 The jumps, and the fanfare to draw the crowd, is quite the spectacle, so definitely something to see.
 I just happened to be standing on the bridge when an event was getting under way.